-- 2.57 A document is not deemed to be a 'document of an agency' by reason of its being in one of the collections outlined above if a person (including a minister) other than an agency placed the document in the care or custody of the relevant institution (s 13(1)). - 2.58 Documents that are in the custody of the National Archives and are within the open access period are discussed below at [2.60].
+- 2.87 A document is not deemed to be a 'document of an agency' by reason of its being in one of the collections outlined above if a person (including a minister or former minister) other than an agency, placed the document in the care or custody of the relevant institution (s 13(1)). - 2.88 Documents that are in the custody of the National Archives of Australia and are within the open access period are discussed below at [2.90].